arranf/Heroes-Companion/README.md

 A Flutter project to assist players of Heroes of the Sorm.

-Architecture heavily based on [Flitter](https://github.com/dart-flitter/flitter).
+Architecture heavily based on [Flutter Architecture Samples](http://fluttersamples.com/) with important concepts learnt from [Flitter](https://github.com/dart-flitter/flitter).